Microsoft-OpenHack/DevSecOps-Artifacts/README.md

 az login
 ```

-### 2. Provision the Azure Resources in Opsgility subscription
+### 2. Provision the Azure Resources in Opsgility/Internal subscription

 This assumes you are in the root of repo.
 On Windows ensure that all scripts use the LF line endings after cloning (easy to change in VS Code).